rubensworks/PhD-Thesis/content/querying/related-work.md

 This is similar to how an SQL interface provides access to a relation database.
-The internal storage can either be a native RDF store, e.g., [AllegroGraph](cito:citesAsAuthority allegrograph) and [Blazegraph](cito:citesAsAuthority blazegraph), or a non-RDF store, e.g., [Virtuoso](cito:citesAsAuthority virtuoso) uses a object-relational database management system.
+The internal storage can either be a native RDF store, e.g., [AllegroGraph](cito:citesAsAuthority allegrograph) and [Blazegraph](cito:citesAsAuthority blazegraph), or a non-RDF store, e.g., [Virtuoso](cito:citesAsAuthority virtuoso) uses an object-relational database management system.

 Various algorithms have been proposed for optimized SPARQL query evaluation.
-Some algorithms for example use the concept of [query rewriting](cite:cites SparqlOptimization) based on algebraic equivalent query operations, others have proposed the [optimization of Basic Graph Pattern evaluation](cite:cites SparqlSelectivityOptimization) using selectivity estimation of triple patterns.
+Some algorithms for example use the concept of [query rewriting](cite:cites SparqlOptimization) based on algebraic equivalent query operations.
+Others have proposed the [optimization of Basic Graph Pattern evaluation](cite:cites SparqlSelectivityOptimization) using selectivity estimation of triple patterns.

 In order to evaluate SPARQL queries over datasets of different storage types, SPARQL query frameworks were developed, such as